Cost of LivingUpdated March 2026

 LowNational avg: $250High

 Understanding utility costs costs in Waco requires understanding the city itself.
 The economy runs on a value-oriented market where your dollar stretches further than in most American cities.
 Big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
-And the climate adds its own wrinkle: humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+And the climate adds its own wrinkle: humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.

 What Matters Most